OCA/brand/stock_brand/readme/DESCRIPTION.md

-This module allows you to send or print branded delivery slips and operation documents.
-It adds a brand field on the procurement group to propagate the value on the stock picking documents.
+This module streamlines the branding of shipping documents.
+It ensures that the brand selected on a sale order is automatically applied to the corresponding stock picking documents, providing consistent branding on delivery slips and other related paperwork.